paketo-buildpacks/rfcs/text/nodejs/0013-install-bom.md

   * directly before the `npm-start` buildpack in the NPM order group, and
   * directly before the `node-start` buildpack in the no-package-manager order group.

-Users of the Node.JS buildpack can opt out of this behaviour by creating a custom order grouping that does not include the BOM Generation buildpack, or they can set a `BP_ENABLE_MODULE_BOM` flag during container build-time to `false`.
-The default for this flag will be `true`.

 #### Detection

 The Node Module BOM Generator CNB always detects with the following contract: